erikgeiser/erikgeiser.github.io/source/_posts/nebula.md

 ---
 title: Nebula
 date: 2017-03-15 15:43:28
-tags: CTF-Writeups
+tags: CTF
 ---

 This is a writeup of the Nebula CTF from [Exploit Exercises](https://exploit-exercises.com/).
-Although there is already a huge number of solutions I find it still valuable to add more since everyones has another thought process and one might still learn something new in different writeups.
+Although there is already a huge number of solutions I find it still valuable to add more since everyones has another thought process and one might still learn something new in different write ups.
 Also it is nice to have a reference of problems ones has solved at some point.

 Enough talk!
 Let's jump in...